Developing RESILIENCE – Individual (Part 1)

 Naturally, appropriate harm-avoidance is part of being resilient – the wisdom of staying away from PPT that drain energy & have little or nothing to give back.
 At the same time resilient people (Rs) do not assume everyone & everything are potentially ‘dangerous’ to their well-being.
 They trust their own observations & intuition to distinguish safe from unsafe.

-• It does mean they were allowed to gradually figure out their own natural way of thinking, feeling & doing things – with age-appropriate boundaries, but without being forced into a mold that didn’t fit
+• It would mean they were allowed to gradually figure out their own natural way of thinking, feeling & doing things – with age-appropriate boundaries, but without being forced into a mold that didn’t fit

 Self-Regulation (re.
 Actions)

-Violation of our deepest values causes guilt, shame & anxiety.
-An aspect of this necessary ‘Internal Locus of Control’ is a person’s ability to act in their own long-term best interest, consistent with their principles & values.
-This is especially true when trying to master a skill – hopefully one that interests them a great deal – which would require being goal-oriented, responsible, reliable & resourceful.
+Being in the driver’s seat of their life, self-focused Rs are strongly motivated, with concentration & effort – in both planning & execution.
+Having an ‘Internal Locus of Control’ means the ability to act in their own long-term best interest, consistent with their principles & beliefs.
+This is especially true when trying to master a skill – hopefully one that interests them a great deal.
+It would require being goal-oriented, responsible, reliable & resourceful.

 NEXT: Resilience – individual #2